Consulting

 • Spoke to Writer’s Group at Suffolk Community College regarding the industry

-• Member of the Marketing Roundtable Committee for the National Book Foundation
+• Marketing Roundtable Committee Member for the National Book Foundation

 • Member of Advisory Council and Coordinating committee for the Small Press Center and Independent Booksellers Book Fair.
 Arranged C-SPAN Book TV coverage for the Small Press Center.